-The cells here have been recreated to look as they did in the 18th century complete with projected images telling the stories of staff and inmates including the infamous Dick Turpin.
+The cells here have been recreated to look as they did in the 18th century.
+There are projected films telling the stories of staff and inmates including the infamous Dick Turpin.
 The area is dark, as it would have been, with lower ceilings than the modernised parts of the building.

-In the cells further in the Prison Exhibition, you can find out about the history of York Castle and prison in our short film '1000 Years of Justice' which is projected on to the floor of one of the larger rooms.
+In the cells further into the Prison Exhibition, you can find out about the history of York Castle and prison in our short film '1000 Years of Justice' which is projected on to the floor of one of the larger rooms.
 You can also hear poetry written by those incarcerated here and even find out whether you had an ancestor locked up in York Prison.

-LEAVE THE PRISON AT THE FAR END VIA THE TOILET AND SHOP AREA AND RETURN TO THE MUSEUM ENTRANCE.
+LEAVE THE PRISON AT THE FAR END VIA THE TOILET AND SHOP AREA AND RETURN TO THEMUSEUM ENTRANCE.